Seville Bucket List: Top Tourist Spots and Best Places to Visit in Seville, Spain

 The pieces displayed here dates back from the Middle Age and the 20th century.

 Watch Flamenco show at La Carboneria

-La Carboneria guarantees entertaining evening in Seville.
+La Carboneria guarantees an entertaining evening in Seville.
 The spot feature skillful and authentic flamenco dancers.

 Go to Metropol Parasol

 This imposing structure is the newest major attraction in Seville, having been constructed in 2011.
-The place serves as a place of gathering, featuring a farmers market, archeological museum, a restaurant as well as an open-air public square and winding rooftop walkways.
+The place serves as a place of gathering, featuring a farmers market, archeological museum, a restaurant, and an open-air public square and winding rooftop walkways.